TAJWAR99/FBProphet_ML/README.md

-# FBProphet_ML
+# Machine Learning
-This contains an ML method for forecasting time-series datasets
+This contains an ML method for area-wise air polution detection